UK > Graduate School > Current Students > Preparation of Theses and Dissertations > Electronic Dissertation Preparation

 - Title Page for Dissertation See this Title page example if you have Co-Directors

-- Abstract: The abstract must not exceed 350 words and must be single-spaced.
+- Abstract: The abstract must be single-spaced.
 Do not include graphs, charts, tables or other illustrations in the abstract.
 If the abstract is not in English, provide an English translation.
 Include no more than 6 keywords or key phrases at the end of the abstract for indexing and cataloging purposes.
 If multimedia elements are used in the document, add this listing to the Abstract immediately after the keywords.
 For example - Multimedia Elements Used: JPEG (.jpg); Apple Quick Time (.mov); WAV (.wav).
-Type your name insteading of signing the Abstract
+Type your name instead of signing the Abstract

 - Dedication Page (Optional): The information should be centered on this page; this page is not paginated.